oasis-open/cti-documentation/faq.md

 Data markings are applied to objects by referencing the ID of the data marking from the object.
 For example, to say a Campaign is marked with a copyright statement, the Campaign would have the ID of the Data Marking representing the copyright statement in its list of data markings (object_marking_refs).
 Because IDs are not specific to a single version of an object, the community felt that data markings should not be versionable.
 Making data markings versioned would allow producers to change the data markings and have that change automatically applied to any objects already referencing that marking.

-### Why aren't Cyber Observables objects top-level objects? ###
+### Are Cyber Observables objects top-level objects? ###

-There were several considerations that led to this decision.
+IN STIX 2.0, there were several considerations that led to this decision.
 Unlike the other higher-level STIX Domain Objects (e.g,Threat Actor, Campaign, etc.), Cyber Observables are almost exclusively machine produced and therefore not intended to be globally unique.
 Accordingly, Cyber Observables do not have the same requirements as the SDOs in terms of needing capabilities such as versioning and confidence.
 In addition, given their nature as elements that provide supporting evidence to other SDOs such as Observed Data, Cyber Observables do not require the ability to support the creation of non-factual (i.e., asserted) relationships via the STIX Relationship Objects.
 These factors, and also the desire for a more streamlined data model (as having Cyber Observables as top-level objects would significantly increase the number of such objects in STIX), led to the decision to use Cyber Observables in an embedded form rather than making them top-level objects.

+In STIX 2.1, after much discussion, STIX Cyber Observerable Objects (SCOs) were promoted to top-level objects.
+The STIX 2.0 specification made it difficult to defined a cyber observable just once (e.g., an IPv4 address) and use it in many different contexts.
+Addtionally, as top-level objects, they can also be used in relationships.

-In STIX 2.1, STIX Cyber Observerable Objects were promoted to Core Objects.
-Previously, in STIX 2.0, Cyber-observable Objects could only exist as objects within an Observed Data object.
-It is still possible to represent Cyber-observable Objects in this way, but this method has been deprecated.
+It is still possible to represent Cyber-observable Objects using the method described for STIX 2.0, but this method has been deprecated.

-### Why are the IDs in the Cyber Observable container not just STIX IDs? ###

-Cyber Observables are not globally unique and therefore need to be unique only to their respective container.
-Therefore, the decision was made to use a simplified, non-UUID ID structure for ease of use in terms of content creation and parsing.

 ### Why are there stub objects in STIX™ 2.0 and 2.1? ###